mvalipour/mvalipour.github.io/_posts/2015-11-10-build-telegram-bot-nodejs-heroku.md

 ## Conclusion

 This is a minimalistic example to show you how easy and cool it is to create your own telegram bot in no time.
 You can keep adding more and more complexity and business logic to your server.
 For example remember users' choice in a database to then report back to them in later commands, etc.

+Telegram opens up a whole new ways of communicating with users, including sending audio, photo, location, etc. and even communicating with user chat groups.
+For more information see [telegram bot API](https://core.telegram.org/bots/api).

 A complete source code of this tutorial can be found on the following GitHub repository: